Indictments Act 1915: Section 3 – General provisions as to indictments

 This section lays out what an indictment is required to contain.
 It must include a statement of the offence the defendant is being charged with "together with such particulars as may be necessary for giving reasonable information as to the nature of the charge."
 The second part of this caused problems, because prosecution barristers would give the smallest amount of information possible to make the defence counsel's job more difficult.
 This was a significant problem, particularly in complex fraud cases where by the 1960s it was normal for the defence attorney to receive several thousand pages of witness statements, documents and pieces of evidence with only a vague, general indictment tying them together.

 Section 4 - Joinder of charges in the same indictment

 This section allowed an indictment for both felonies and misdemeanors at once, but gave the defendant the right to treat both as if they were felonies and allowed him to challenge the jurors.
 This was amended by the Criminal Law Act 1967 to remove the right to challenge jurors (and felonies were abolished).

 Section 5 - Orders for amendment of indictment, separate trial and postponement of trial

-This section allows the court to amend an indictment at any point before trial, unless to do so would cause an "injustice".
-It also allows them to postpone a trial for the purpose of amending the indictment and separate felonies and misdemeanors into different indictments.
+This section allows the court to amend an indictment at any stage of a trial, unless to do so would cause an "injustice".
+It also allows the court to postpone a trial for the purpose of amending the indictment and separate felonies and misdemeanors into different indictments.